dentarg/auth0-blog/_posts/2016-02-18-ionic-2-authentication-how-to-secure-your-mobile-app-with-jwt.markdown

   }

   logout() {
-    this.local.remove('id_token');
+    this.storage.remove('token');
     this.user = null;
   }

   authSuccess(token) {
     this.error = null;
-    this.local.set('id_token', token);
+    this.storage.set('token', token);
     this.user = this.jwtHelper.decodeToken(token).username;
+    this.storage.set('profile', this.user);
   }
 }
 ```

 The `login` and `signup` methods send the user's credentials to the server.
-If the user successfully authenticates, their JWT is sent back in the response.
-To save the returned token, we're using the `Storage` and `LocalStorage` classes that come from Ionic, which provide a local storage engine for us.
-The standard `localStorage` browser API would still work, but it's recommended that we use these classes.
+If the user successfully authenticates, a JWT is sent back in the response.
+To save the returned token, we're using the `Storage` class that comes from Ionic, which provide a local storage engine for us.
+The standard `localStorage` browser API would still work, but it's recommended that we use this class.
+Note that to properly setup `Storage`, we need to add configure it in the `pages/profile/profile.module.ts` file.
+Add `IonicStorageModule.forRoot()` in the `imports` property of the `@NgModule` decoration of the class in this file, and import `IonicStorageModule` from the `@ionic/storage` module.

 The `authSuccess` method saves the token and also sets the `user` object with the user details contained in the token.
 The tokens returned from our server have a `username` claim, which we can use to greet the user.
 The `JwtHelper` class that comes with **angular2-jwt** can decode the token and give us access to the claims on it, which is how we access the username here.